 The church is indeed not at all old, it dates from the thirteenth century.
 It contains medieval frescoes depicting the battle between Ladislas of Hungary 1st, struggling with a couman (nomadic Turkish) warrior who tried to abduct a Hungarian woman.

-We will mark a stop at Drauseni where there is a fortified church which is, also, not open for visitors, but nice to see.
+I will mark a stop at Drauseni where there is a fortified church which is, also, not open for visitors, but nice to see.

 I love these exotic views, when you’re on the road and in the distance you see these great buildings, vestiges of a vanished era.
 This makes it a very interesting route as almost every village has its fortification.

-Finally, please note this advantage and we will move the Carpathians by passing the Prahova Valley, via an annex route, starting from Brasov to Ploiesti, through the small town of Cheia, through the mountains.
+Finally, please note this advantage and I will move the Carpathians by passing the Prahova Valley, via an annex route, starting from Brasov to Ploiesti, through the small town of Cheia, through the mountains.
 Extremely interesting when the valley is blocked.